-On average, listings lease in the $10's per square foot per year.
-The Centreville submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $19 per sqft per year.
-That's a 49% decrease in rent.
+On average, listings lease in the $40's per square foot per year.
+The Centreville submarket is going through a a rise in rates.
+In the last 3 months, the median rate rose $3 per sqft per year.
+That's a 8% rise in rent.

-Compared to the rest of the Washington D.C. market, the Centreville submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Washington D.C. market, the Centreville submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 6 listings have been made available, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 33% of the available space in the Centreville are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 6 listings have come on the market, which means new availabilities are probably going fast.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 16,000 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are approximately 3 stories.
+Even though the median size is 2,800 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are around 3 floors.
 Most buildings in this region were built in 2001 and are Class A.